shrutifinding/Password-generator/README.md

 ## 🎨 Customization

-Customize the password generation process by modifying the `password_generator.ipynb` file.
+Customize the password generation process by modifying the `PasswordGenerator.ipynb` file.
 Adjust the character sets and password length to fit your needs.

 ## 🤝 Contributing